"""The TLOmodel command-line interface"""

 @click.pass_context

-def batch_list(ctx, status, n, find):
+def batch_list(ctx, status, n, find, username):

-"""List and find running and completed jobs."""
+"""List and find running and completed jobs.

 config = load_config(ctx.obj["config_file"])